tkowalczyk/KinSector/README.md

 This application use [Kinect for Windows SDK](http://www.microsoft.com/en-us/kinectforwindows/ "Kinect for Windows SDK") with [Twilio](https://www.twilio.com/docs/csharp/install "Twilio").

+This application is based on Kinect V1 (from XBox360).

 ## Quick overview ##

 **KinSector** has three great features and it could be used as a part of home automation systems.
 It shows how to integrate Kinect device and features from mobile operator to increase security in your home.